CSCfi/rahti-user-guide/docs/tutorials/elemental_tutorial.md

       yet another key: value of yak
     another keys lost sibling:
       - more values
-    this key has one value which is array too:
+    this keys value is also an array:
-    - so indentation is not necessary here since keys often contain arrays
+    - but indentation is not necessary here
 ```

 Values can be inputted across multiple lines with `>`: